Social perception: Testing

 TASIT (The Awareness of Social Inference Test) is an audiovisual test that In the past for the clinical assessment of social perception.
 The test is based upon several critical components of social perception that are crucial for social competence using complex, dynamic, visual, and auditory cues to assess these critical components.
 The test assesses the ability to identify emotions, a skill that is impaired in many clinical conditions.
 It also assesses the ability to judge what a speaker may be thinking or what their intentions are for the other person in the conversation, also referred to as theory of mind.
 Lastly, the test was developed to assess the ability to differentiate between literal and non-literal conversational remarks.
 The test is divided into three parts to measure; emotion, social inference – minimal, and social inference enriched.
-The test is composed of scenes, or vignettes, and those being assessed are asked to identify the emotions, a, feelings, beliefs, intentions, and meanings of the interactions.
+The test is composed of scenes, or vignettes, and those being assessed are asked to identify the emotions, feelings, beliefs, intentions, and meanings of the interactions.
 They are also assessed on more complex interactions to assess ability to interpret sarcasm.
 The results of this testing assess the level of social perception of an individual.

 TASIT has adequate psychometric properties as a clinical test of social perception.
 It is not overly prone to practice effects and is reliable for repeat administrations.
 Performance on TASIT is affected by information processing speed, working memory, new learning and executive functioning, but the uniquely social material that comprises the stimuli for TASIT provides useful insights into the particular difficulties people with clinical conditions experience when interpreting complex social phenomena.

-Inaccuracy/distortions/fallacies

-Bias

-People are prone to numerous types of confirmation biases—tendencies to construe, find, and formulate information in ways that prove existing opinions.
-Preconceived prejudices, stereotypes, and discrimination otherwise known as social biases can contribute towards these tendencies.
-People are also subject to exhibiting belief perseverance, the tendency to hold false convictions even after they have been disproved.